RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 They are represented by enclosing either the string within the braces of: `$S*{...}`, and separating the strings by commas within the braces.
 Note that **no square brackets**, which are involved in normal representations of arrays/lists, are needed to define a string array constant.

 Also note that it is not possible for a string constant within your string array to contain commas, as commas are used to separate the string constants in the array.
+Similarly, the string cannot begin or end with an empty character (space, tab, or new line), as these will just be trimmed off when reading the string array.

 Examples: